 At SRVCC handover combined with PS handover, the UE needs to slightly delay the sending of the Routing Area Update it sends once getting on the target access.
 (This would be required to make sure the MSC has performed the Location Updating towards the HSS, and that the SGSN will therefore be able to get the identity of the MSC it needs to notify).

-6.3.3.9.2 Alternative 2: UE provided information
+6.3.3.9.2 Alternative 2: UE and/or RAN provided information

 UE packs one of the following information into rSRVCC IE, which can be used by the MSC to locate source SGSN / old MME: